JonathanTreffler/backblaze-personal-wine-container/README.md

         lrwxrwxrwx 1 app app    1 Jan 16 13:43 z: -> /
       ````

-     - If it doesn't look like above try step 10 - 11 again
+     - If it doesn't confirm you've mounted the volume in the container correctly for automatic attachment or followed the manual instructions in [volumes](#volumes)

 - The Backblaze installer `could not communicate with {URL} so installation failed.
 Fix your internet connection.`